-The sheepsfoot knife blade features a sharp edge and dull back.
+The sheepsfoot knife blade shape features a sharp cutting edge and dull back.
 Both the edge and back are straight, with the back curving downward at the end.
 It was originally used for trimming sheep hooves, and is also used for chopping.
 The dull back allows you to use your fingers to increase cutting force and control.
 The lack of a sharp point means the knife cannot be used for piercing, but this could also be a benefit since the downward curve could easily cut you accidentally if combined with a sharp point.

 - The straight edge is effective for chopping and simple slicing.